California seeks faster forestry approvals in wildfire fight

 “This focus on dead trees and forests is just insanity.
 That’s not where people are dying,” said Halsey.

-The new environmental document isn’t a panacea, but part of a more comprehensive approach, said CalFire’s Porter and forestry board chairman Keith Gilless.
+The new environmental document isn’t a panacea, but part of a more comprehensive approach, said CalFire Director Thom Porter and forestry board chairman Keith Gilless.

 “When you have a healthy forest and a wind-driven fire runs into it, it will reduce to a ground fire and not take out the entire forest,” said Porter.
 “It’s less likely to burn down the community as well.”